Why Horses Don’t Eat Percentages

 While both are within the desired levels it is easy to see that the feed with the lowest

-percentage of sugar and starch provides over one and a half times as much sugar and starch as the first feed, due to the difference in the amounts fed.
+percentage of sugar and starch provides over one and a half times as much sugar and starch as the first feed, due to the difference in the daily feeding rate.
 In the case of supplements, the daily feeding rates are typically very low so their contribution to total dietary sugar and starch is usually minimal.

 In summary horses don’t eat percentages, so percentages alone shouldn’t be used to choose or eliminate a feed or supplement.
-By avoiding a feed or supplement simply because of the sugar and starch percentage and not the actual intake, you could eliminate a perfectly suitable option for your horse.
+By avoiding a feed or supplement simply because of the sugar and starch percentage and not the actual intake amounts, you could eliminate a perfectly suitable option for your horse.

 Jennifer Little BSc Hons MSc RNutr PgCert PgCert